Deshanch/Car-park-free-space-detection/README.md

 ## Introduction

-This is a mini project done by me, when I'm doing self studies about the image processing with openCV.
+This is a mini project done by me, when I'm doing self studies about the image processing with openCV and google colaboratory.
 From this project I was able to build a system which is able to detect the free spaces of a parking area.
 This system can also be developed and applied to any of motion tracking system also.
 This is not a IoT project, I just get the videos of a parking slot from Youtube.
 But this can be applied to a parking area with modifications and it will increase the efficiecy.

 ## Theories